tum-esi/wade/README.md

 (-) = OTHER

 ### NEXT:
+When input selection is unselected reset input (dropdown)

+TODO neue Version morgen:
+- Subscription!!!
+    - Fix reset Interaction Selection
+    - Invoke interaction -> timeout
+    - if it has no port -> default port
+    - Enum input
+    - Test with coap
+    - Make option to select protocol (if more than one protocol is available)
+    - Make a default config file for each td -> in an extra tab
+    - Make a default config file for mqtt
+    - Finish interface for mashups ->
+        - Ausklappen und auswählen der TDs
+        - Ausführen der TDs nacheinander

 - (-) Build: Build for other systems (linux & windows & mac)
              -> Test on other mac (do you need electron installed?)
              -> Test on windows (do you need electron installed)